cyberark/ark-sdk-golang/docs/sdk/authenticators.md

 ```

 !!! note

     When you call the constructor, you can determine whether or not the authentication credentials are cached.

-The Authenticators have a base authenticate method that receives a profile as an input and returns an auth token.
+Authenticators have a base authenticate method that receives a profile as an input and returns an auth token.
 Additionally, the ArkISPAuth class exposes functions to retrieve a profile's authentication methods and settings.
 Although the returned token can be used as a return value, it can normally be ignored as it is saved internally.

 These are the different types of authenticator types and auth methods: